 Cave has formed in calcareous sandstone.
-Expecially impressive is the entrance chamber, which is only 4 m high at the centre but up to 50 m wide.
+Especially impressive is the entrance chamber, which is only 4 m high at the center but up to 50 m wide.

-Well visible in the centre of this hall is a pair of stalactite and approximately 1 m tall stalagmite below it.
+Well visible in the center of this hall is a pair of stalactites and approximately 1 m tall stalagmite below it.

-At the east wall of entrance chamber runs a small stream, which leads into side passage, after some 40 m ending in boulders.
+At the east wall of the entrance chamber runs a small stream, which leads into a side passage, which after some 40 m ends in boulders.
 There are several more side passages.

 This move though does not impress many of the local Khasi people.
-Majority of people here are Christians and most Hinduists here are newcomers.
+The majority of people here are Christians and most Hinduists here are newcomers.

 Every year there are reported exciting discoveries of new caves and discoveries of new qualities such as cave paintings in the ones known before.
 But there still is a feeling that our knowledge covers just a small part of all these monuments of nature.

-Travellers in ancient times marvelled at seven man-made wonders located in various countries bordering on the Mediterranean.
-Over hundreds of years since then, civilisations have risen and declined, the world has been built and rebuilt, and many more works of human genius lie scattered across geographies and eras.
-Exploration and discovery has revealed more of nature’s wonders too, that stretch and humble human imagination.
-India, with an area of well over three million square kilometres, is a continent within a continent.
+Travelers in ancient times marveled at seven man-made wonders located in various countries bordering on the Mediterranean.
+Over hundreds of years since then, civilizations have risen and declined, the world has been built and rebuilt, and many more works of human genius lie scattered across geographies and eras.
+Exploration and discovery have revealed more of nature’s wonders too, that stretch and humble human imagination.
+India, with an area of well over three million square kilometers, is a continent within a continent.

 The Green Unknown is about walking, without a map or a plan, across the Khasi Hills in the Northeast Indian state of Meghalaya—a place of jungle canyons and thousand-foot waterfalls, where it rains more than any other inhabited place in the world, where each village has its own dialect or even its own language, and where the people grow living bridges from the roots of trees.